-When the clocks change in October, we have months of cold, dark evenings and mornings to look forward to – and people naturally want to spend more time in their beds.
-Less sunlight means your brain produces more of a hormone called melatonin, which makes you feel more sleepy.
+When the clocks changed in October, cold, dark evenings and mornings began.
+As did the struggle of getting out of bed during the long winter months.
+People naturally want to spend more time in their beds during this time as less sunlight means your brain produces more of a hormone called melatonin, which makes you feel more sleepy.

-Waking up in the morning is something very few people enjoy but for some, the feeling is much worse.
-We’ve partnered with The Sleep Charity to provide you with expert advice on how to get out of bed in winter when all you want to do is stay curled up under the duvet.
+Few people enjoy waking up in the morning, but for some, the feeling is much worse.
+We’ve partnered with The Sleep Charity to provide expert advice on getting out of bed in winter when all you want to do is stay curled up under the duvet.

-There are a number of reasons why we are more tired and need more sleep as we head into the colder, darker months.
+There are several reasons why we are more tired and need more sleep as we head into the colder, darker months.
 These include having less exposure to sunlight during the day.
-Low light decreases serotonin which regulates mood and can disrupt the circadian rhythm (otherwise known as our internal body clock) telling us when we need to be awake and when we need to sleep.
+Low light decreases serotonin which regulates mood and can disrupt the circadian rhythm.
+This is otherwise known as our internal body clock, telling us when we need to be awake and when we need to sleep.
 Darker evenings also signal the body to produce melatonin (the sleep hormone) earlier so we feel tired and ready for bed.

-Here’s some top advice on how to get out of bed on dark, cold mornings.
+8 tips on how to get out of bed on dark, cold, winter mornings:

 - Don’t be tempted to press the snooze button either!
 If you press the snooze button, your brain knows it’ll go off again.
 You won’t get any of the deep, resting slumber in between snoozes.
 Set your alarm for when you definitely have to get up.
-If you have a hard time not pressing the snooze button, try putting it across the room so you have to walk over there, waking you up along the way.
-Once your alarm has gone off, open your curtains to start letting daylight in or alternatively while it’s still very dark in the depths of winter, switch a bright light on.
+If you have a hard time not pressing the snooze button, try putting it across the room so you have to walk over there.
+This will help to wake you up along the way.
+Once your alarm has gone off, open your curtains to start letting daylight in.
+Or, while it’s still very dark in the depths of winter, switch a bright light on.
 This will help to suppress your melatonin levels and start to make you feel more awake.
 Some people benefit from sunrise alarm clocks.

 - Do some simple stretching exercises for 10 minutes to wake your body and ease it into the day.

 - Consider light therapy where a special lamp called a light box is used to simulate exposure to sunlight.
-You sit in front of it for around 30 minutes a day and it can help reduce sleep inertia (morning grogginess) to make you wake feeling more refreshed.
+You sit in front of it for around 30 minutes a day and it can help reduce sleep inertia (morning grogginess).
+This will help make you wake up feeling more refreshed.

 - Take a shower to wake you up and energise you.
 If you can bear, a couple of minutes of cooler water at the end, do it.
 You can also splash your face with cold water which will help to wake you up and boost circulation.